Proximal bundle methods for hybrid weakly convex composite optimization problems: Algorithm

 {\bf PPM Interpretation:} We now discuss how PBF can be interpreted as an inexact proximal point method for solving \eqref{eq:opt_problem}.
 First, the iterations within the $k$-th cycle can be interpreted as cutting plane iterations applied to the prox subproblem

-Second, the pair $(y_j,\Gamma_j)$ found in the serious (i.e., the last) iteration $j$ of the $k$-th cycle approximately solves \eqref{sub_pro} according to \eqref{ineq:hpe1}, in which case the point $x_j$ as in \eqref{def:xj} becomes the center $\hat x_k$ for the next cycle.
+Second, the pair $(y_j,\Gamma_j)$ found in the serious (i.e., the last) iteration $j$ of the $k$-th cycle approximately solves \eqref{sub_pro} according to \eqref{ineq:hpe1}, in which case the point $x_j$ as in step 1 of PBF becomes the center $\hat y_k$ for the next cycle.